I. Nelson Rose: Impact on legal gambling

 In 1979, while still a student at Harvard Law School, Rose developed the theory of the Third Wave of Legal Gambling.
 Examining the dates when laws had been enacted in the past, he concluded that legal gambling had twice before swept the nation.
-He correctly predicted that state lotteries, casinos and other forms of gambling would once again be made legal in the United States.
-According to the theory, legal gambling will continue to spread, until it is once again outlawed.
+He correctly predicted that state lotteries, casinos, and other forms of gambling would once again be made legal in the United States.
+According to the theory, legal gambling will continue to spread until it is once again outlawed.
 The Third Wave of Legal Gambling theory inspired both entrepreneurs and governments to expand legal gaming, in part because it showed how much money could be made by the initial operators.
 “Suppose Prohibition of alcohol had just been repealed.
 The hypothetical owner of the first and only liquor store in a state would make a fantastic return on investment.”
 The Third Wave of Legal Gambling theory explains why the states differ so much in their approaches to gaming.
 Rose showed the legal problems created by prohibitions on lotteries written into state constitutions during the 18th and 19th centuries.
 For example, in 1990, the Mississippi Supreme Court discussed Rose's Third Wave of Legal Gambling theory in oral argument, concluding that that state's ancient constitutional ban on “lotteries” did not prevent the Mississippi Legislature from legalizing charity bingo.
 The next year the Legislature authorized casinos, making Mississippi the third leading casino state for a time, after Nevada and New Jersey.

-Rose often acts as a consultant and expert witness for governments and industry, and has given dozens of presentations and classes to regulators, law enforcement, legislators, players, investors, suppliers and operators.
-Over the past 40 plus years he has worked with the Federal Governments of the US (Dept. of Justice prosecution of Gov. Edwin Edwards), Canada (Indigenous and Northern Affairs), and Mexico; States and Provinces: Arizona Department of Gaming and Office of Problem Gaming, California Gaming Policy Advisory Committee, Delaware Lottery (setting tax rate on sports books), Florida State Senate (Indian gaming compacts), Florida Department of Business and Professional Regulation (definition of poker), Hawaii House of Representatives (impact of legalizing casinos on Native Hawaiians' rights), Illinois Gaming Board (casino applicants' duty of due diligence), Michigan State Lottery (sweepstakes scam free entries), New Jersey Division of Gaming Enforcement ("fair odds" to all players), New Mexico Gaming Control Board, Oregon Governor's Task Force on Gaming, Texas Comptroller (regulation of bingo), Washington State Gambling Commission, British Columbia Attorney General (international lottery sales), Alcohol and Gaming Commission of Ontario (vetting casino companies), and Québec (VLTs and compulsive gambling); New South Wales (Bergin Commission); American Territories: Commonwealth of the Northern Mariana Islands (evaluation of casino writing off >$2 billion in bad debts), District of Columbia (gaming devices), US Virgin Islands (evaluation of casino proposal); Foreign Nations: Czech Republic (purposes of regulating gaming devices), Japan Casino Regulatory Commission, Lao People's Democratic Republic (Laos) (suitability of casino licensee, methods of taxing casinos).